Big Brothers Big Sisters of Calgary and Area

 Finances

-In F2020, Big Brothers Big Sisters of Calgary and Area had total donations and special events revenue of $2.0m.
-The charity also received $1.4m in government funding, representing 40% of total revenues.
-Administrative costs are 10% of revenues (less investment income), and fundraising costs are 13% of donations.
-This results in total overhead spending of 23%.
-For every dollar donated, 77 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Administrative costs are 14% of revenues (excluding investment income).
+Fundraising costs are 18% of donations.
+This results in total overhead spending of 33%.
+For every dollar donated, 67 cents are available to go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-Charity Intelligence sent an update of this report to Big Brothers Big Sisters of Calgary and Area for review.
+This charity report is an update that has been sent for review to Big Brothers Big Sisters of Calgary and Area.
 Changes and edits may be forthcoming.

 Financial Review